AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

 Again, the goal is to think through the problem and break it down into simple steps, which can then be written out in code.
-Since there are no formal rules as to how pseudo code must be written, each person's version will likely vary slightly.
-Indentation is often used to keep statements organized and grouped together.
+Since there are no formal rules as to how pseudocode must be written, each person's version will likely vary slightly.

+Programmers often use indentation to keep statements organized and grouped together.

 > **Check**: "Why do you think it is important to plan out your program before coding it?"